nishanmudalige/OptimizationParameterTuning/README.md

 ---
 ## Things to do (Week 3):
+# Good news!
+With a checking mechanism, I don't need to run the script in one setting.
+I can always pause and resume next time.
+# It takes O(1) to perform the checking so that I don't need to rerun what has previously been recorded.

 - Felix has made very good progress with understanding and implementing the framework.
 We discussed methods to make implementation more efficient
 - Felix: